How to Prune a Crabapple Tree

 Steve Aitken visits Joann Vieira from Tower Hill Botanic Garden in Boylston, Massachusetts, who explains how these spring-blooming trees are pruned.
 Learn how to prune a crabapple tree with this step-by-step guide.

 1. Begin pruning before the crabapple tree has its leaves.
 This ensures that you can actually see what you are doing, so that you know which branches should be pruned.
 It also allows you to see the shape of the tree as it will appear for essentially half the year.
 And don’t worry about leaving the tree vulnerable to the cold.
 A crabapple tree pruned before it leafs out is poised to heal.

 2. Start at the base.
-Prune any small suckers/sprouts near the bottom of the tree before they have a chance to disrupt the base.
+Prune any small suckers or sprouts near the bottom of the tree before they have a chance to disrupt the base.

 3. Prune away water sprouts.
 Clear up interior clutter by getting rid of small branches that have started to grow upright from larger branches.
-Cut small branches all the way to the their origin next to the closest main stem.
+Cut small branches all the way to their origin next to the closest main stem.
 If a branch is too large to cut easily with pruners, use a folding saw.

-5. Don’t forget to prune higher up, too!
+5. Don’t forget to prune higher up too!
 There are tools that allow you to prune hard-to-reach branches without climbing onto a ladder, such as extension loppers.
 Crabapples are susceptible to fungal diseases, so the better air circulation that results from a thorough pruning will help to prevent those diseases.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.